Andysm21/ACL_Fogration_FE/README.md

 	ACL_Fogration_BE\src> node app.js
 ```

-#### 3. If not automatically redirected to the default page then you will write in your browser http://localhost:3000/
+#### If not automatically redirected to the default page then you will write in your browser http://localhost:3000/

-#### 4. Now, you have different options either you will become a trainee by signing up or if you want to take a look on the admin side view or the instructor these are possible usernames and passwords for testing.
+#### You can sign up as a trainee or if you want to take a look on the admin side view or the instructor these are possible usernames and passwords for testing.

 | User Type | username | password |